Coffa/account_kit/README.md

 # AccountKit

 A simple authentication gem using Facebook Account Kit.
-You can take a look at the demo  [here](https://www.facebook.com/FacebookforDevelopers/videos/10153620979588553/)
+The demo of the Account Kit can be found   [here](https://www.facebook.com/FacebookforDevelopers/videos/10153620979588553/)

 ## Installation